More information on the Consumer Code can be found here.

 A full list of our Members’ communities can be found on our web map.
 Each registered Integrated Retirement Community also has a certificate displayed on site.

-How are Integrated Retirement Communities assessed?
+How are Integrated Retirement Communities reviewed?

 What if an operator is found to be non-compliant?